PandaDB: Understanding Unstructured Data in Graph Database: Experiment and implementation

 \subsubsection{\textbf{Testbed}}

 The experiments are conducted with a cluster including five physical machines.
-Each node has 52 logical cores, 384GB RAM, 2TB SSD, and 215TB HDD.
-These machines are all equipped with two Intel Xeon Gold 6230R CPUs (2,10GHz).
-Machines are connected via a 10Gbps Ethernet network.
+Each node has 52 logical cores, 128GB RAM, 2TB SSD, and 215TB HDD.
+We also conduct the same experiment studies over the Alibaba Cloud and Amazon AWS cloud.
+The experiment results share a similar trend to the private cluster results.